communitypoweredbydlot/community-website/content/en/TermsAndConditions.md

 **The rights of members of the Organization**

 The rights of the members of the Organization are the following:
-* To publish articles, studies and other works on behalf of the Organization;
+* To publish articles, studies and other works on behalf of the Organization
-* To receive social and humanitarian aid, in case of need;
+* To receive social and humanitarian aid, in case of need
-* To propose to the activity, campaigns, solutions and changes regarding the purpose of the Organization and the functioning regulation;
+* To propose to the activity, campaigns, solutions and changes regarding the purpose of the Organization and the functioning regulation
-* To withdraw on request;
+* To withdraw on request
-* To be informed regarding the activities of the Organization;
+* To be informed regarding the activities of the Organization
-* To recommend new members and volunteers;
+* To recommend new members and volunteers
-* To hold positions for which they are qualified;
+* To hold positions for which they are qualified
-* To participate in events organized by the Organization;
+* To participate in events organized by the Organization
-* To address requests, proposals and complaints at any level of the Organization's management.
+* To address requests, proposals and complaints at any level of the Organization's management

 Associate members' rights:
-* to participate in the general meetings of the Organization;
+* to participate in the general meetings of the Organization
-* to elect and be elected in the Board of Directors and in the Board of Auditors, if they have reached the age of 18, have the skills and abilities necessary to exercise the positions for which they are running;
+* to elect and be elected in the Board of Directors and in the Board of Auditors, if they have reached the age of 18, have the skills and abilities necessary to exercise the positions for which they are running
-* the right to vote advisory in the General Assembly;
+* the right to vote decisively in the General Assembly
-* the right to decisively vote within the Board of Directors.
+* the right to advisory vote within the Board of Directors

 The rights of honorary members:
-* to participate in the general meetings of the Organization;
+* to participate in the general meetings of the Organization
-* to elect and be elected in the Board of Directors and in the Board of Auditors, if they have reached the age of 18, have the skills and abilities necessary to exercise the positions for which they are running;
+* to elect and be elected in the Board of Directors and in the Board of Auditors, if they have reached the age of 18, have the skills and abilities necessary to exercise the positions for which they are running
-* the right to an advisory vote within the General Assembly and the Board of Directors.
+* the right to an advisory vote within the General Assembly and the Board of Directors

 The rights of supporters:
 * to participate in the meetings of the General Assembly and of the Board of Directors of the Organization;